How To Increase Vertical Jump Height : Add 10-20 Inches Fast, At Home and Without Weights!

 The Power Of Depth Jumps On The Optimization Of Vertical Jumping Ability

-If you want to learn how to increase your vertical jump you must invest time into learning the fundamentals of depth jumping.
+If you want to learn how to increase your vertical jump you must invest time into learning the fundamentals of shock training with shock jumps.
 Any jump program worth it’s grain of salt should include a depth jump component.

-In fact some programs are designed primarily around the concept of depth jump shock training.
+In fact some programs are designed primarily around the concept of shock training.

 For example the super popular Vert Shock program is a body-weight only jump program that only uses “shock training” methods to get results.

-Warning: Be cautious when looking up “depth jumps” on YouTube as we are yet to find a video that prescribes the correct protocol that leads to significant increases in vertical jumping height.
+Warning: Be cautious when looking up shock training on YouTube as we are yet to find a video that prescribes the correct protocol that leads to significant increases in vertical jumping height.